Creepsy/palex/README.md

 - anchors
 - backreferences
 - lookaheads
+If you want to extend the functionality of the regex parser, feel free to do so.
+For more information on how to make a contribution to the project visit the corresponding [section](#contributing).

 ### Token ignore list
 This feature is intended to be used for seperation tokens like whitespace.
 By putting a token on the ignore list, tokens of this type are no longer returned by the lexer.
-To put a token on the ignore list, simply add a `$` character in front of the token rule definition:
+To put a token on the ignore list, simply add a `!` character in front of the token rule definition:
 ```
-$WSPACE = "\s+";
+!WSPACE = "\s+";
 ```
+Ignored tokens are still being returned by the method `next_token()` while they are skipped by the method `next_unignored_token()`.

 ### Special tokens
 When an invalid input sequence is recognized by the lexer, a token with the type of UNDEFINED is returned by the lexer.
 The invalid tokens get consumed which allows the user to continue with parsing tokens from the input stream.
 A token of the type END_OF_FILE is returned when the input stream contains no more characters to read.